”Proof that the tuba, the comedian of the orchestra, is a credible solo instrument abounds in the brilliance of Neish”

 Les Neish has created a career as a soloist, chamber musician and educator with a world-wide reputation.

-Known for his musicianship, artistry and high level of communication, Les dazzles audiences with fabulous technique and the real essence of music making ; Fun.
+Known for his musicianship, artistry and high level of communication, Les dazzles audiences with fabulous technique and stunning musicianship.

-As the first tuba player to be awarded the Worshipful Company of Dyers Award at the Royal Overseas League Competition and performing the first solo tuba recital at the Bridgewater Hall, Manchester, Les has always pushed the boundaries leading him to a performance at Millennium Park, Chicago and recording with pop star “Sting”.
-2018 will see a partnership with the Black Dyke Brass Band as Soloist in association and Les is also currently on trial for the position of Principal Tuba with the London Symphony Orchestra.
+Performing the first solo tuba recital at the Bridgewater Hall, Manchester and the first tuba player to be awarded the Worshipful Company of Dyers Award at the Royal Overseas League Competition, Les has always pushed the boundaries, leading him to a performance at Millenium Park, Chicago and recording with “Sting”

-Away from solo performance Les is part of the tuba section of the world famous, American based, Brass Band of Battle Creek and as a chamber musician is a member of the Fine Arts Brass Ensemble, a group with a 30 year history having performed in over 60 countries.
+Away from solo performance Les is part of the tuba section of the Brass Band of Battle Creek and as a chamber musician is a member of the Fine Arts Brass Ensemble, a group with a 30 year history having performed in over 60 countries.
 He has also performed with orchestras throughout the UK, including the Halle, RTE Concert Orchestra, Ulster Orchestra and London Symphony Orchestra.

-Alongside his international travel Les is tuba tutor at the Royal Northern College of Music, RNCM Junior School, Salford University and Birmingham Conservatoire.
+Alongside his performing commitments Les is tuba tutor at the Royal Northern College of Music, RNCM Junior School, Salford University and Birmingham Conservatoire.
 He has also given masterclasses at the Trinity College and Royal Academy of Music, London.

-He has served as tutor on the National Youth Brass Band of Great Britain, Scotland, Wales and Switzerland and has performed workshops and classes throughout the UK, Europe, USA, South America and Australia.
+He has served as tutor on the National Youth Brass Band of Great Britain, Scotland, Wales and Switzerland and has performed workshops and classes throughout the UK, Europe, USA, South America, Japan and Australia.